rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 <a name="2.21.34.1">2.21.34.1</a> If there are two or more statements of responsibility relating to title proper, transcribe them in the order indicated by their sequence on, or by the layout of, the title page.
 If the sequence and layout are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.

 >Example:
-><CITE>diligentemente hecho por el noble Rey Don Alonso IX. ; glossado por el egregio doctor Alonso Diaz de Montaluo ; assi mesmo por vn sabio doctor de la Vniuersidad de Salamanca ; addicionado y concordado con las siete partidas, y leyes del Reyno, dando a cada ley la addicion que conuenia</CITE>
+><CITE>di mons.
+Paolo Giouio vescouo di Nocera ; tradotte per M. Lodouico Domenichi</CITE>
+>(Comment: Example formatted with ISBD punctuation for clarity)

 ## 2.21.35 Terms of address, etc., in statements of responsibility relating to title proper

-<a name="2.21.35.1">2.21.35.1</a> Include titles and abbreviations of titles of nobility, address, honor, and distinction that appear with names in statements of responsibility relating to title proper.
+<a name="2.21.35.1">2.21.35.1</a> Transcribe titles and abbreviations of titles of nobility, address, honor, and distinction that appear with names in statements of responsibility relating to title proper.

 >Example:
-><CITE>by John Dryden, servant to His Majesty</CITE>
+><CITE>by the Rt.
+Hon.
+Sir Jeffrey Gilbert, Knt.</CITE>

 >Example:
-><CITE>By the reverend and pious Mr. Richard Baxter</CITE>
+><CITE>by John Boyle, Earl of Orrery</CITE>

 ## 2.21.355 Qualifications in statements of responsibility relating to title proper